oh2th-homey/fi.oh2th.alarmutils/README.txt

-Flow utilities to manage Homey alarms and a Scheduler device.
+Dynamic flow scheduling with a Scheduler device configurable from flows.

-Application: Adjust an alarm's trigger time from a flow to get dynamic Homey alarms.
+Homey Alarms: Adjust an alarm's trigger time from a flow to get dynamic alarms.
 Scheduler device: Dynamic configuration of the device from settings and with flows.